-As there is no central register of buildings that used RAAC roof planks, a physical inspection is the best way to identify if your roof deck is constructed using RAAC.
-Due to the potential dangers involved a detailed risk assessment must be carried out and a safe system of work planned to allow this identification and inspection to take place.
+As there is no central register of buildings that use RAAC roof planks, a physical inspection conducted by a qualified structural engineer or building surveyor is the best way to identify if your roof deck is constructed using RAAC.

+Due to the potential dangers involved, a detailed risk assessment must be carried out, and a safe system of work must be planned to allow this identification and inspection to occur.